Improved Industrial Production of Isotactic Polylactides (PLA)

 - May be utilized to either improve i-PLLA yield or to produce value-added side product (racemic mixture of L- and D- lactide).

-- Potential commercial applications include the packaging, microelectronics, and biomedical fields
+- Potential commercial applications include packaging, microelectronics, and biomedical fields – where biodegradable and biocompatible PLAs are desirable

 Poly(lactide) (PLA) is one of the most commercially important biodegradable and biocompatible polymers, with a wide array of applications in packaging, microelectronics, and biomedical fields.
 Its utility will only increase as the field of organopolymerization of lactide (LA) is opening up the possibility of metal-free alternatives to traditional PLA.
 The physical properties of PLA are highly dependent on the optical purity of the lactic acid monomer and/or specificity of the catalytic polymerization reaction .